 So people have a small idea about what they are getting, try to keep things in the box a little similar and put it in a category that most resembles the items that are in it.

-Just be sure to fill it with a mixture of good and not so good as someone could leave very back feedback if they bid high and get nothing, which could mean less people would want to buy from you.
+Just be sure to fill it with a mixture of good and not so good as someone could leave very back feedback if they bid high and get nothing, which could mean fewer people would want to buy from you.